tbma2014us/ksp2_ssto_scripts/README.md

 Start from KontrolSystem2 interface.

 ### ssto_com_col_inflight
-Displays "center of mass" and "center of lift" in flight
+Displays the center of mass and center of lift during flight

 ### ssto_launch
-Uses PIDLoops to launch the SSTO for LKO
+Uses PIDloops to launch the SSTO into LKO

 ### ssto_landing
 Lands an SSTO from LKO back at KSC - and more

 ### ssto_rebalance
-Makes SSTO nose-heavy by automatically transferring fuel
+Moves the center of mass by automatically transferring fuel

 ---
 [![APACHE 2.0](https://img.shields.io/badge/License-Apache%202.0-brightgreen.svg?longCache=true&style=for-the-badge)](LICENSE)